Leadership

 Marina Gonzalez Flores

-Marina Gonzalez Flores is the Senior Officer for Programs, Events, and Member Engagement at the Global Philanthropy Project (GPP).
-In her current role, Marina oversees most of the public-facing programming GPP does, such as webinars, conferences, and task forces, and supports members in their involvement with GPP.
-Marina has worked at GPP since 2018, where she started as Program Associate.
+Marina Gonzalez Flores is the Director of Public Engagement at the Global Philanthropy Project (GPP).
+In her current role, Marina manages the Programs team overseeing most of the public-facing programming GPP does, such as webinars, conferences, and task forces, and supports members in their involvement with GPP.
+Marina has worked at GPP since 2018, where she started as Program Associate and later served as Senior Program Officer for Programs, Events, and Member Engagement.

 Previously, Marina worked at the Citizens Committee for New York City, supporting organizers and grassroots neighborhood improvement projects through resources and micro-grants.
 Marina is committed to organizing locally in the U.S. and Mexico, as a trained doula and through a feminist collective she is part of.
 Marina graduated from the University of California, Santa Cruz, with a bachelor’s degree in Politics and Latin American and Latino Studies and from Columbia University with a master’s degree in Human Rights Studies.